xenforo-ltd/docs/docs/devs/lets-build-an-add-on.md

 # Let's build an add-on

 For some people, getting stuck straight into a project is the best way to learn, and the aim is that in the following sections you will learn how to build an add-on, from scratch.
 Be prepared; this isn't a simple 'Hello world' type demo.
-This is actually a fairly full featured demo add-on which covers a number of concepts within XF2.
+This is actually a fairly full featured demo add-on which covers a number of concepts within XenForo.

 The add-on we're going to build will allow users with the appropriate permission to "feature" a thread, and allow that thread to be displayed on a new page.
 We'll even set up a process which automatically features threads in specific forums.
 We will use a new route for this named `portal` and eventually set that as the index page route and set the "Home" tab to be selected when viewing that page.